Latent Knowledge-Guided Video Diffusion for Scientific Phenomena Generation from a Single Initial Frame: Provided Videos.

 \section{Provided Videos.}

 To directly assess the performance of our proposed method, we also provide a comprehensive review video, titled ``Comparison Results.mp4", which summarizes the results.
-Additional detailed videos corresponding to specific experiments can be found in the ``sup videos" folder.
+The video and additional detailed videos corresponding to specific experiments can be found in the supplementary.